Healthdirect Free Australian health advice you can count on.

 • injuries — for example, due to accidents or violence after using drugs or alcohol

-• find it difficult to cut down or stop using
+• finds it difficult to cut down or stop using

-• spend a lot of their time trying to find or use drugs or alcohol
+• spends a lot of their time trying to find or use drugs or alcohol

-• use increasingly larger amounts of substances over time
+• uses larger amounts over time to have the same effect

-• have unpleasant symptoms when stopping or cutting down on drugs or alcohol (called ‘withdrawal’)
+• feels sick or moody when stopping or cutting down on drugs or alcohol (withdrawal)

 How do I start a conversation about someone's drug or alcohol use?

-Earning and maintaining a person’s trust is important.
-Don’t go through their personal belongings or access private information on their social media.
-They may feel threatened, which can make them less likely to reach out for support.
+• Maintain the person’s trust — Don’t go through their personal belongings or access private information on their social media.
+They may feel mistrusted and suspicious.

-Pick a time and place to talk where you won’t be interrupted and will have some privacy.
-Some people find it less confronting to talk while walking together, instead of sitting face-to-face.
+• Pick a place — Pick somewhere you won’t be interrupted and will have some privacy.
+Some people find it less confronting to talk while walking together instead of sitting face-to-face.

-Say that you can talk to, and support, the person in the future — if you’re able to.
-You could ask them if they want to chat again in a week or two.
+• Emphasise that you are happy to talk again and provide support.
+You might ask them if they want to chat again in a week or two.

 The person may not agree that their alcohol or drug use is a problem and might become defensive or angry.
 If this happens, you haven’t failed — the person may need more time to think about what you discussed.